Woffendm/Birthday-Widget/README.md

 If you want the cake image, then you will need FontAwesome CSS and fonts.
 You can get them here: http://fortawesome.github.io/Font-Awesome/ (it really is awesome!)

-If you want to use the model and spec file, you'll need the base class and spec helper from our other repo: URL-GOES-HERE